balianirudh/materials-thermodynamics-project/binary-phase-diagram/README.md

-Files used to generate a .tdb file using ESPEI
+Files used to generate a Be-Ni .tdb file using ESPEI